NateBaldwinDesign/principles/README.md

 These variables are pulled into variables and mixins from [typesettings](http://typesettings.io) as well as some additional custom mixins to generate proportional values.

 ![Example Image](/assets/type-scale.jpg)

+## Configuration
+### base
+This is a group of base, fundamental properties.

+#### font-size
+This is the base font size (in pixels) for your body copy.

+#### vertical-unit
+The vertical grid unit.
+Margin, padding, and line-height are set to multiples of this value.
+This is the value that determines the baseline for our vertical rhythm.
+The default value of 6px allows more fine tuned designs that still obey vertical rhythm.

+#### line-multi
+The value that multiplies the $base-vertical-unit to get the $base-line-height.
+This gives type an ideal line-height.

+#### scale
+This is the modular scale ratio used to determine font sizes, line-heights, margins and padding.

+### font
+This is a group of fonts.

+#### primary
+This font stack is used in headlines.

+#### secondary
+This font stack is used in body copy.

+#### monospace
+This font stack is the monospace font.

+### paragraph
+This is a group of paragraph-related configurations.

+#### indent
+Default: `true`
+This indents the first line of a new paragraph.

+#### justiy
+Default: `true`
+Configures whether your paragraphs are ragged or justified.

+### whitespace
+This is a group of properties related to the spacing.

+#### margin
+Ratio that determines global margins based on the base font size.

+#### padding
+Ratio that determines global padding based on the base font size.